FAQ, Terms and Conditions

 A: See Application Timeline

 Abstracts are accepted any time for all Program Track funding requests.
 Foundation staff strive to review abstracts within two weeks of receipt.
-Following abstract approval, proposal submissions for all programs are accepted on a rolling basis.
-Funding decisions are completed on a rolling schedule as well, with the exception of the General Awards program where decisions are made quarterly.
+Following abstract approval, proposal submissions for all programs are accepted on a rolling basis within the 90-day period following invitation of the proposal.
+Funding decisions are completed on a rolling schedule as well.

 Q: Why are the terms different in this contract from one that I previously received from Focused Ultrasound Foundation?